pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 $$  P(M =1 | Y_{obs}, Y_{miss}, \phi) = P(M =1 | Y_{obs}, \phi) $$

 The most nefarious sort of missing data is when the missingness is a function of something outside the observed data, and the equation cannot be reduced further.
-Efforts at imputation and estimation more generally may become more difficuly in this final case because of the risk of confounding.
-This is a case of *non-ignorable* missingness.
+Efforts at imputation and estimation more generally may become more difficulty in this final case because of the risk of confounding.
+This is a case of *non-ignorable* missing-ness.

 $$  P(M =1 | Y_{obs}, Y_{miss}, \phi) $$

 These assumptions are made before any analysis begins.
 They are inherently unverifiable.
 Your analysis will stand or fall depending on how plausible each assumption is in the context you seek to apply them.
-For example, an another type missing data results from systematic censoring as discussed in [censored data](`censored_data`).
+For example, an another type missing data results from systematic censoring as discussed in {ref}`censored_data`.
 In such cases the reason for censoring governs the missing-ness pattern.

 ## Employee Satisfaction Surveys